Surrey - a good place to live

 atmosphere, and in shops in places like Cobham or Esher

 you are as likely to hear a foreign accent or a foreign

 language as an English voice.

 Towns near the M25, such as Guildford, Chertsey and Leatherhead, have grown as major business centres in their own right, and major companies have moved into new European headquarters in Surrey.
-The county has a surprisingly high global profile in the international computer and technology industries.
-Thus while once Surrey was a domitory county, whose residents had to commute to London to earn high salaries, this is no longer the case, and many highly-paid Surrey residents now work within the county.
+The county has a high global profile in the international computer and technology industries.
+Also the county has a strong entrepreneurial element and a recent survey found that there are more start-up businesses with big turnovers in Surrey than in any other county outside London.
+Thus while once Surrey was a domitory county, where residents had to commute to London to earn high salaries, this is no longer the case and many highly-paid Surrey residents now work within the county.

 return to top

 has a variety of different identities and there is a

 marked difference between the north and the south of